Breastfeeding

 WIC

 Women Infants and Children (WIC) has a program which helps women who are breastfeeding.
-Call Tiffany.
+The breastfeeding peer counselor - her name is Tiffany.

 How can Tiffany help?
 "I help moms to be successful on their breastfeeding journey.
 I support, educate and encourage.
 The things I didn't know when I was breastfeeding...
 I try to teach to moms. "